Hacknique/Novora/README.md

 ## Modding

 WIP: No Modding API Yet.
-Voxey's architecture is designed for modding.
+Novora's architecture is designed for modding.
 Refer to our [Modding Guide](./docs/MODDING.md) for detailed instructions and tutorials on getting started with creating mods.

 ## Contribution